SAbe080601/Pokemon-Trainer/README.md

 Redux on the client and Express.js, Node.js, and Redis on the server.
 This application allows a single user to Add and remove trainers, and pick pokemon to either catch and add to a selected trainer's collection, or release back into the wild.
+Users also have the ability to view specific data about an individual pokemon by clicking on their images.

 ## Getting Started with Running Pokemon-Trainer